-I currently live with my wife on my family’s century-old farm and homeplace and serve as managing editor of the four newspapers in Lavaca County, TX—Hallettsville Tribune-Herald, The Moulton Eagle, The Shiner Gazette and Yoakum Herald-Times—at the Luling Newsboy & Signal in neighboring Caldwell County, TX.
+I currently live with my wife on my family’s more-than-century-old farm and homeplace and serve as managing editor of the four newspapers in Lavaca County, TX—Hallettsville Tribune-Herald, The Moulton Eagle, The Shiner Gazette and Yoakum Herald-Times—at the Luling Newsboy & Signal in neighboring Caldwell County, TX.
 I also contribute to several area monthly publications, and continue to try and land submissions of short fiction, poetry and prose in the literary journals and online publications.
-When I’m not chasing news stories or playing hunt and peck on my keyboard, we raise goats, chickens and the best homegrown tomatoes you’re ever gonna eat.
+When I’m not chasing news stories or playing hunt and peck on my keyboard, we raise goats, chickens, farm eggs and the best homegrown tomatoes you’re ever gonna eat.

 Working for a living…